Catherine22/ClassLoader/README.md

 ClassLoader
 ===================

-Loading apks from internal storage by another app (ClassLoader).
-You can automatically update you app without reinstalling because you do everything in your apk.
-It's just like 'hotfix'.
+Loading apks from internal storage by this app (ClassLoader).
+You can automatically update your app without reinstalling because you do everything in your apk which is dynamically loaded.
+All you have to do is fix bugs or add new features and package to an apk, then upload it to your host.
+As you launch this app, it connects to server to download the apk you uploaded, and load it.It's just like 'hotfix'.

+So, the most important features of ClassLoader is
+ 1. Download and varify apks
+ 2. Load apks

+And what apk does is
+ 1. Features you really use like chatting, login, scanning QR Code, etc.
+ 2. Your user interface, logic, libraries, etc.

 In this project, I use this app to load [Resource1.apk] and [Resource2.apk].
 # Features

  1. Load codes from another Apk, including classes, jars, etc.
- 2. You put your logic to an apk, all you have to do is downloaning this apk and loading it.
+ 2. You put your logic to an apk, all you have to do is download  this apk and loading it.
  3. Shrink your app and protect your codes.
  4. Automatic updates
  5. Switch apk, it means that you can load more than an apk.
 But in general, I think you just need to package all of your logic into an apk and loading an apk is fair enough.